-Sardinian wine is one of the points of pride of the island.
-Every province, every region you go, you will find a different wine.
+Sardinian wine is one of the points of pride on the island.
+In every province and every region you go to, you will find a different wine.
 In Mamoiada, Barbagia region, you will find the best Cannonau Sardinian red wine.
 While in Cabras and the Sinis peninsula, taste the local Vernaccia.
 Sardinia has several wine trails.

 While there are more than one great wine cellar and producer, many families make their own.
 Whether you are a guest or on a solo trip to Sardinia, drink some Sardinian wine.
 Pair it with your food and let locals suggest the best ones.

 It’s one of the Sardinian places to visit and has been named one of Italy’s most picturesque towns.
 Bosa is a fishing village that stands out for its colorful houses.
 Located on Sardinia’s western coast, don’t miss its winding alleys, the big Malaspina Castle and the Aragonese tower.